ayadibaha/klaviyo-metrics-node/README.md

-# Klaviyo Node
+# Klaviyo-Metrics Node

-Klaviyo node is a module to integrate Klaviyo's API easily in a NodeJS environment.
+Klaviyo-metrics node is a module to integrate Klaviyo's Metrics API easily in a NodeJS environment.

 ## TODO

 - Test the functionnalities in a real project environment
-- Add wrappers for the other APIs
 - Add more sample code

 ## Credits